thilinasGit/ESP01S_Light/readme.md

 Programmed using uart and must use a 3v3 supported UART to usb adapter or a 3v3 dev board.

 Please note the code provided is without gurantee.
 Use at your own risk.

+PCB folder
+PDF file: Print it using a laser printer or a photocopier on a gloss paper without flipping and in actual sale for diy pcb etching.
+JASON file : EasyEDA project file.
+Images: Schematic and 3D board view
+*Use a 4x4 female header(PH socket) as a base for the ESP01s of there will be no head room for components underneath the ESP board.

+Caution !
+Board contain risk of electric shock and fire hazard if adequate precautions arent followed.
+Use at your own risk.